LLM, AI/ML, Apache Kafka, Stream Processing, Real-time Applications

 Several challenges arise when integrating LLMs with streaming platforms.

 Data Privacy: Streaming applications often process sensitive data.
 Ensure LLM providers meet compliance requirements for your industry.
 Consider techniques like data anonymization before sending to LLM APIs, or running models on-premises when data cannot leave your infrastructure.
+For PII handling in streams, see PII Detection and Handling in Event Streams and Data Masking and Anonymization for Streaming.

 Testing: LLM outputs are non-deterministic, making traditional testing approaches challenging.
 Focus on property-based testing that verifies outputs meet requirements rather than exact matching.
 Test error handling paths thoroughly since LLM failures are common.
+For comprehensive testing strategies, see Testing Strategies for Streaming Applications.

 Real-World Use Cases